solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## From on-premises to Flexible Server

 Like the migration from Single Server, migrations from sources running on-premises utilize data-in replication.
-You must ensure that the source databases are MySQL 5.7 or higher and that there is adequate network connectivity.
+The source databases should be MySQL 5.7 or higher and adequate network connectivity should be available.

-Verify that your source meets the migration requirements listed in the [Azure documentation.]
+Verify that the source system meets the migration requirements listed in the [Azure documentation.]

 # Module summary

-This module explained common use cases for MySQL and illustrated the IaaS and PaaS approaches to operate MySQL on Azure.
-Moreover, the module introduced the core approaches to managing Azure resources: imperative tools (like the Azure CLI and Azure PowerShell) and declarative tools (like ARM templates and Terraform).
+This module explained common use cases for MySQL and illustrated the typical IaaS and PaaS approaches plus addition hybrid approaches to hosting MySQL applications and databases on Microsoft Azure.
+Moreover, this module introduced the core approaches to managing Microsoft Azure resources including imperative tools (like the Azure CLI and Azure PowerShell) and declarative tools (like ARM templates and Terraform).

-The emphasis of this guide is on the advantages of Flexible Server, the preferred PaaS MySQL Azure offering.
-Keep the unique benefits of Flexible Server in mind as you study the remainder of the guide.
+The emphasis of this guide will continue to be on the advantages of Azure Database for MySQL Flexible Server versus the single server offering.
+Flexible Server is the preferred Azure Database for MySQL offering, therefore this guide will continue to reiterate the unique benefits of Flexible Server throughout the remainder of this guide but also provide references to Single Server where necessary and appropriate.

-# Getting Started - Setup and Tools
+# 03 / Getting Started - Setup and Tools

-With a firm understanding of Azure and MySQL offerings available to you, it is time to review how to start using these various services.
-In this section, we will explore how to get your Azure subscriptions configured and ready to host your MySQL applications as well as how to get started developing typical MySQL application types and the various tools to simplify their deployment.
+With a firm understanding of MySQL and other offerings available in Azure, it is time to review how to start using these various services in applications.
+In this section, we explore how to get Azure subscriptions configured and ready to host MySQL applications as well as how to get started developing typical MySQL application types and the various tools to simplify their deployment.

 ## Azure free account

-Azure offers a \$200 free credit for developers to trial Azure or jump right into a Pay as you Go subscription.
+Azure offers a [\$200 free credit for developers to trial Azure] or jump right into a Pay-as-you-go subscription.
+The free account includes credits for 750 compute hours of Azure Database for MySQL - Flexible Server.
 [Innovate faster with fully managed MySQL and an Azure free account.]

 ## Azure subscriptions and limits

-As explained in the [Introduction to Azure resource management], subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription, and although the cloud is highly scalable, you cannot provision an unlimited number of resources.
+As explained in the [Introduction to Azure resource management], subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription, and although the cloud is highly scalable, it is not possible to provision an unlimited number of resources.
 A set of initial limits applies to all Azure subscriptions.
 However, the limits for some Azure services can be raised, assuming that the Azure subscription is not a free trial.
 Organizations can raise these limits by submitting support tickets through the Azure Portal.
 Limit increase requests help tell Microsoft capacity planning teams to understand if they need to provide more capacity when needed.

 Since most Azure services are provisioned in regions, some limits apply at the regional level.
 Developers must consider both global and regional